OpenInternet/saferjourno/content/chapters/chapter-5.en.md

 ❷ **Step two**

-- Tell the journalists you are going to demonstrate to them how to encrypt a file of documents so that they can be stored easily and safely in a normal cloud storage service, such as Google.
+- Tell the journalists you are going to demonstrate to them how to encrypt documents so that they can be stored easily and safely in a normal cloud storage service, such as Google.
 - Tell the journalists that in order to encrypt a folder of documents you will need to think of and use a password.
 Speak about the importance of creating a strong password and use this time as an opportunity to review good password best practice.
 Highlight that it is better to think of this password in advance so you do not have to think of it when you are encrypting.
 - Explain that you are going to show them how to encrypt documents using Cryptomator.
   - Download the application
-  - Follow the steps for encrypting a file of documents.
-A guide to this can be found in our resources section.
+  - Follow the steps for encrypting a file of documents using a guide such as [this one](https://www.jyu.fi/digipalvelut/en/guides/data-security/securing-your-files-with-the-veracrypt-program) [_Note: the URL says that this guide talks about VeraCrypt but, as of September 2023, it provided an introduction to Cryptomator_]

 ❸ **Step three**